 Call for Abstract

-12th International Conference & Exhibition on Tissue Preservation and Biobanking, will be organized around the theme ““ Past, Present and Future : Approaches in Biobanking and its allied areas ””
+12th International Conference & Exhibition on Tissue Preservation, Life care and Biobanking (B2B & Networking) , will be organized around the theme ““ Past, Present and Future : Approaches in Biobanking and its allied areas ””

 Biobanking 2018 is comprised of keynote and speakers sessions on latest cutting edge research designed to offer comprehensive global discussions that address current issues in Biobanking 2018

 Submit your abstract to any of the mentioned tracks.

 Register now for the conference by choosing an appropriate package suitable to you.